E-W-Jones/AoC2023/README.md

-# AoC2023
-Advent of Code 2023 Solutions
+# Advent of Code 2023
+My solutions to the [Advent of Code](https://adventofcode.com/) problems.

+- [x] Day 1: Trebuchet?!